jaypeeds/tweetable-code-in-apl/diamond.md

 0 0 3
 ```

-The valie 3 is easily obtained as the 1-based index of 'C' in the alphabet:
+The value 3 is easily obtained as the 1-based index of 'C' in the alphabet:

 ```apl
     	N←(A←'ABCDEFGHIJKLMNOPQRSTUVXYZ')⍳'C'